Elvis Presley: Louisiana Hayride, radio commercial, and first television performances

-1956–1958: Commercial breakout and controversy
+1956–1958: commercial breakout and controversy

 First national TV appearances and debut album

 On January 10, 1956, Presley made his first recordings for RCA Victor in Nashville.
-Extending Presley's by-now customary backup of Moore, Black, Fontana, and Hayride pianist Floyd Cramer—who had been performing at live club dates with Presley—RCA Victor enlisted guitarist Chet Atkins and three background singers, including Gordon Stoker of the popular Jordanaires quartet, to fill in the sound.
-The session produced the moody, unusual "Heartbreak Hotel", released as a single on January 27.
-Parker finally brought Presley to national television, booking him on CBS's Stage Show for six appearances over two months.
-The program, produced in New York, was hosted on alternate weeks by big band leaders and brothers Tommy and Jimmy Dorsey.
-After his first appearance, on January 28, Presley stayed in town to record at the RCA Victor New York studio.
+Extending his by-now customary backup of Moore, Black, Fontana, and Hayride pianist Floyd Cramer—who had been performing at live club dates with Presley—RCA Victor enlisted guitarist Chet Atkins and three background singers, including Gordon Stoker of the popular Jordanaires quartet.
+The session produced the moody "Heartbreak Hotel", released as a single on January 27.
+Parker brought Presley to national television, booking him on CBS' Stage Show for six appearances over two months.
+The program, produced in New York City, was hosted on alternate weeks by big band leaders and brothers Tommy and Jimmy Dorsey.
+After his first appearance on January 28, Presley stayed in town to record at RCA Victor's New York studio.
 The sessions yielded eight songs, including a cover of Carl Perkins' rockabilly anthem "Blue Suede Shoes".
-In February, Presley's "I Forgot to Remember to Forget", a Sun recording initially released the previous August, reached the top of the Billboard country chart.
-Neal's contract was terminated, and, on March 2, Parker became Presley's manager.
+In February, Presley's "I Forgot to Remember to Forget", a Sun recording released the previous August, reached the top of the Billboard country chart.
+Neal's contract was terminated and Parker became Presley's manager.

 RCA Victor released Presley's self-titled debut album on March 23.
-Joined by five previously unreleased Sun recordings, its seven recently recorded tracks were of a broad variety.
-There were two country songs and a bouncy pop tune.
-The others would centrally define the evolving sound of rock and roll: "Blue Suede Shoes"—"an improvement over Perkins' in almost every way", according to critic Robert Hilburn—and three R&B numbers that had been part of Presley's stage repertoire for some time, covers of Little Richard, Ray Charles, and The Drifters.
-As described by Hilburn, these "were the most revealing of all.
+Joined by five previously unreleased Sun recordings, its seven recently recorded tracks included two country songs, a bouncy pop tune, and what would centrally define the evolving sound of rock and roll: "Blue Suede Shoes"—"an improvement over Perkins' in almost every way", according to critic Robert Hilburn—and three R&B numbers that had been part of Presley's stage repertoire, covers of Little Richard, Ray Charles, and The Drifters.
+As described by Hilburn, these were the most revealing of all.
 Unlike many white artists ... who watered down the gritty edges of the original R&B versions of songs in the '50s, Presley reshaped them.
-He not only injected the tunes with his own vocal character but also made guitar, not piano, the lead instrument in all three cases."
-It became the first rock and roll album to top the Billboard chart, a position it held for 10 weeks.
-While Presley was not an innovative guitarist like Moore or contemporary African-American rockers Bo Diddley and Chuck Berry, cultural historian Gilbert B. Rodman argued that the album's cover image, "of Elvis having the time of his life on stage with a guitar in his hands played a crucial role in positioning the guitar ... as the instrument that best captured the style and spirit of this new music."
+He not only injected the tunes with his own vocal character but also made guitar, not piano, the lead instrument in all three cases.
+It became the first rock and roll album to top the Billboard chart, a position it held for ten weeks.
+While Presley was not an innovative guitarist like Moore or contemporary African American rockers Bo Diddley and Chuck Berry, cultural historian Gilbert B. Rodman argued that the album's cover image, "of Elvis having the time of his life on stage with a guitar in his hands played a crucial role in positioning the guitar ... as the instrument that best captured the style and spirit of this new music."